emergency22/Firefighter-Cheatsheet/resources/design-document.md

 U9. _As a Firefighter Cheatsheet customer, I want to `be shown fog nozzle and smooth bore pump discharge pressures` when I `see my cheat sheet`.
 The benefit will allow the user to utilize both pump discharge pressures if a nozzle is switched while fighting fire._

 STRETCH10. _As a Firefighter Cheatsheet customer, I want to `have a hose color drop down populated by a table` when I `add a hose`.
-The benefit will be to have this commonly used item alongside the listed hoses._
+The benefit will be to have hose colors populated by a table instead of hard coded into the Javascript._

 STRETCH11. _As a Firefighter Cheatsheet customer, I want to `have a hose length drop down populated by a table` when I `add a hose`.
-The benefit will be to have this commonly used item alongside the listed hoses._
+The benefit will be to have hose lengths populated by a table instead of hard coded into the Javascript._

 STRETCH12. _As a Firefighter Cheatsheet customer, I want to `have a hose diameter drop down populated by a table` when I `add a hose`.
-The benefit will be to have this commonly used item alongside the listed hoses._
+The benefit will be to have hose diameters populated by a table instead of hard coded into the Javascript._

 ## 4. Project Scope